 Neoclassical Home Plans

 Neoclassical homes are inspired by the classical architecture of ancient Greece and Rome.
 These homes are large (usually two or two-and-a-half stories) and often feature a prominent portico supported by large columns, which are often the full height of the facade.
 Roofs are most often side gabled, with an elegant triangular pediment over the front entrance.
-Neoclassical elements can be found in antebellum architecture, Greek revival and federal style homes.
+Neoclassical elements can be found in Southern architecture, Greek revival and federal style homes.

 New American Plans